aeternity/state-channel-demo/TUTORIAL.md

   ## Deposit & Withdraw Actions
 Throughout the channel lifecycle, participants can deposit and withdraw funds from the channel.

-After the channel had been opened any of the participants can initiate a deposit/withdraw.
+After the channel had been opened either of the participants can initiate a deposit/withdraw.
 The process closely resembles the update.
-The most notable difference is that the transaction has been co-signed: it is `channel_deposit_tx` / `channel_withdraw_tx` and after the procedure is finished - it is being posted on-chain.
+The most notable difference is that the transaction has been co-signed: it is `channel_deposit_tx` / `channel_withdraw_tx` and after the procedure is finished, it is posted on-chain.
-Any of the participants can initiate a deposit/withdraw.
+Either of the participants can initiate a deposit/withdraw.
 The only requirements are:
 - Channel is already opened
 - No off-chain update/deposit/withdrawal is currently being performed
 - Channel is not being closed or in a solo closing state
-- The deposit amount must be equal to or greater than zero, and cannot exceed the available balance on the channel (minus the `channel_reserve`)
+- A withdrawal amount must be equal to or greater than zero, and cannot exceed the available balance on the channel (minus the `channel_reserve`)

 `deposit` and `withdraw` can accept 3 callbacks as the 3rd argument, for example: